Intel Xe: Intel Xe 2

 A successor to Xe was revealed during Intel Architecture Day 2021, under the name of Xe 2, codenamed Battlemage.
 In an exclusive interview with HardwareLuxx Tom Petersen confirmed that X^{e2} would be segmented into "Xe2-LPG" (Low Power Graphics) for integrated GPUs and "Xe2-HPG" (High Performance Graphics) for discrete GPUs.
 Xe 2 was first released with Xe2-LPG in Lunar Lake on September 24, 2024.
 On December 3 2024, Intel announced the Arc B-Series Graphics Cards for desktop, utilizing the Xe2-HPG architecture, which was later released on December 12 2024.

 Intel Xe 3

-Intel Xe 3 is the architecture for the iGPU in the upcoming Panther Lake products.
-It, among much of the Arc series, will support XeSS 3 at launch, which will include Multi-Frame Generation (MFG).
-Some Xe based products may support this after launch.
+Intel Xe 3 is the architecture for the iGPU in Panther Lake products, released in January 2026.
+It, among much of the Arc series, supports XeSS 3, which includes Multi-Frame Generation (MFG).

 Intel Xe 3P

 Intel Xe 3P, codenamed Celestial, is the upcoming successor to the Intel Xe 2 and Xe 3 microarchitecture.

+The launch product is codenamed Crescent Island, and is expected to target applications ranging from AI inference to scientific computing, while using relatively-inexpensive LPDDR5X memory rather than the high-cost and currently supply-constrained HBM (which many competing Nvidia products use).
+Intel claims that the product will have a "second-half 2026 launch" date.